 “New York is never empty.
 But that morning, very few people were around.
 Walking through the heart of the city with no cars, no subway, and no pedestrians was weird.”

-Palazzo wandered down to the iconic Flatiron Building at 22nd Avenue and 5th Street, just blocks from his apartment.
+Palazzo wandered down to the iconic Flatiron Building at 23 street and 5th Avenue, just blocks from his apartment.

 “There are so many photos of the Flatiron, it’s hard to be original.
 Normally photographers attempt to capture the whole building.
 But because it’s about 20 stories tall, you either have to stand really far away or tilt your lens upwards, which distorts the image.
 Instead, I focused on the lower level.”
 That decision changed his life.
 The image below of the Flatiron Building went viral among art fans on social media and was compared frequently to an impressionist painting.
 That wasn’t the only great shot he took that day, but it is the most famous.
 Here are three great Palazzo shots from Storm Jonas 2016.“I pass it every day and have seen it in every kind of weather.
 The wind that day was unbelievable.
 What’s special about this shot is that it looks like it’s suspended in time.
 The cloudy atmosphere and gusty winds create patterns that appear uncannily like brush strokes.”